 The Chair rejected the Student’s submission on jurisdiction stating that the AAC’s jurisdiction depends on its terms of reference, and is not created by the fact that no other University body has jurisdiction over a dispute between a student and a division of the University.
 The Chair explained that in the normal course of events, the Student would appeal the TST’s decision to terminate his registration to the Graduate Studies Council Academic Appeal Committee (GSCAAC); if that appeal was dismissed, he could then appeal to the AAC.
 The Chair further explained that the AAC lacked jurisdiction to hear an appeal directly from a decision made at a lower level than the council of a faculty, college or school.
 Accordingly, the Chair concluded that while the AAC would have jurisdiction to hear an appeal from a decision of the GSCAAC, it did not have jurisdiction to hear an appeal directly from TST’s decision to terminate the Student’s registration.

-In light of the Chair’s conclusion that the AAC had no jurisdiction to hear the Student’s appeal, it was not necessary to decide whether the AAC had jurisdiction to consider the validity of the Minutes of Settlement.
+In light of the Chair’s conclusion that the AAC had no jurisdiction to hear the Student’s appeal, it was not necessary to decide whether characterizing the Minutes of Settlement as an aspect of the TST’s accommodation of the Student’s disability would give the AAC had jurisdiction to hear the appeal.
 Nevertheless, the Chair observed that it would be quite extraordinary for a university appeal body to consider the merits of an agreement that had been negotiated between a student and a division of the university where both parties were legally represented.